testcontainers/testcontainers-native/README.md

 - [Insu Jang](https://github.com/insujang) for
   [Implementing Kubernetes C++ Client Library using Go Client Library](https://insujang.github.io/2019-11-28/implementing-kubernetes-cpp-client-library)
 - Infinite number of StackOverflow contributors

+## Discuss

+For any questions and feedback, join the `#testcontainers-native` channel on the [Testcontainers Slack](http://slack.testcontainers.org/).

+## Support the Project

+The best support is investing some time in the project.
+All contributions are welcome, checkout the [Contributor Guide](./CONTRIBUTING.md).
+Of course, [GitHub Sponsorships](https://github.com/sponsors/oleg-nenashev) will be appreciated too.

 ## Read More